Fietsen tot 60% kortingWij volgen dagelijks ruim 40.000 fietsen om de beste prijzen te vinden

 Is the Aventon Pace 5 REC worth $1,799?
 We tested the motor, range, components, and app so you don't have to.
 Full review with ratings, specs, and real-world results.

-Large 733Wh battery with regenerative braking adds 5-6 miles range
+Regenerative braking adds ~5-6 miles range

-Adjustable stem could offer higher handlebar position for a more upright fit
+Adjustable stem could allow higher handlebar height

 The Aventon Pace 5 REC returns to the comfort-first cruiser geometry that made the original Pace series so popular, pairing swept-back handlebars and a step-through frame with a powerful 750W motor (peaking at 1,440W in Boost Mode) that makes this one of the punchiest lightweight cruisers on the market today.